aniecethompson/typingGame/README.md

 # Speed Counter

-An word-typing game that allows you to improve your typing speed by racing against the clock.
+A word-typing game that allows the user to improve their typing speed by racing against the clock.
 Can you get the highest score?

+Want to check out how the application looks?
+Video demo available here: https://youtu.be/UH5Ryo_468U

 ## Languages and Frameworks
-## Front-End
+### Front-End
 * CSS
 * HTML
 * JavaScript